aayush130405/crud-crafter-express/README.md

 # express-crudify

-A modern, minimal, and extensible CRUD API built with [Express.js](https://expressjs.com/).
-This project demonstrates best practices for building RESTful services, making it an ideal starting point for scalable backend applications.
+A modern, extensible CRUD API built with [Express.js](https://expressjs.com/) featuring **custom logging** using [Winston](https://github.com/winstonjs/winston) and [Morgan](https://github.com/expressjs/morgan).
+This project demonstrates best practices for RESTful API development and structured logging, making it an ideal foundation for scalable backend applications.

 ---

 ## 🚀 Features

-- **CRUD Operations:** Create, Read, Update, and Delete resources via clean RESTful endpoints.
+- **CRUD Operations:** Create, Read, Update, and Delete resources via RESTful endpoints.
+- **Custom Logging:** All HTTP requests and application logs are handled by a custom logger using Winston and Morgan.
+- **File-based Logging:** Logs are saved to files for easy debugging and monitoring.
 - **JSON API:** Communicates using standard JSON payloads.
 - **Express.js Foundation:** Built on the industry-standard Node.js framework.
 - **Easy to Extend:** Simple structure for adding authentication, validation, or database integration.
-- **Educational:** Clear code and comments for learning or rapid prototyping.

 ---